qoherent/ria-hub-docs/docs/content/.Installation/run-as-service-in-ubuntu.en-us.md

 Create a log dir for the supervisor logs:

 ```
-# assuming Gitea is installed in /home/git/gitea/
+# assuming RIA Hub is installed in /home/git/gitea/
 mkdir /home/git/gitea/log/supervisor
 ```